 Survey fieldwork for the pilot study began in England on 26 April 2020.
 Survey fieldwork in Wales began on 29 June, and since 7 August we have reported headline figures for Wales.
-The survey has also begun in Northern Ireland, and we will publish estimates for Northern Ireland when we have a sufficiently large sample.
+Survey fieldwork began in Northern Ireland on the 26 July and this is the first time we have reported headline figures for Northern Ireland.
 We are working with authorities to set up the survey in Scotland.